 I read an article by a mum of a year 7 child last week and it really struck a chord.
-She described how much her daughter had changed since moving from year 6 to secondary school, from the changes in her daughter’s appearance, to the growth in her confidence and independence.
+She described how much her daughter had changed since moving from primary school to secondary school, from the changes in her appearance, to the growth in her confidence and independence.
 I recognised my own daughter in pretty much everything she said, but as I nodded along I realised quite starkly that the change since her first day at secondary school hasn’t just involved my 12 year old.
 It has happened to me too.
 I’m not kidding, I’m a shadow of my former parenting self.
 I think there’s a confidence quota per family, and right now, she has borrowed heavily from the box on my bedside table, leaving me once again quivering nightly over my inadequacy at parenting a teenager.

 And she’s not even a teenager yet.